onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Under "Schedule News Download" Select the new Pocket recipe under custom and fill out your credentials

 # Changelog
+## Pocket v1.5
+* Download all images from every article

 ## Pocket v1.4
 * The first photo in an article is now included with the article